ajourneythroughdatascience/deep-dives/data-science/polars-a-lightning-fast-dataframe-library-for-python-and-rust/polars-a-lightning-fast-dataframe-library-for-python-and-rust.md

     df = df.with_columns(pl.col(i).cast(x), strict = False)
 ```

-If we look closely, we included a new parameter `infer_schema_length=0`, which tells `Polars` that we don't want an inferred schema.
+If we look closely, we included a new parameter, `infer_schema_length=0`, which tells `Polars` that we don't want an inferred schema.
 This will set the data type to `Utf8` for all columns.

 ##### **Output**
 ```